mdturp/highest_cited_ml_conference_paper/README.md

 # Highest cited machine learning conference paper

-A github page that displays the highest machine learning conference paper according to semantic scholar.
+This is a small little website that ranks machine learning papers from the ICML, Neurips & ICLR conferences based on their citation count.
+The citation counts are continuously updated.
-The citation account of paper batch is updated every 15 min.
+Citation counts are taken from Semantic Scholar.